Fahim-Ferdous/lunch-place/README.md

 # Testing

-To test locally, you can just run `pytest`.
+To test locally, you can just run `pytest`, but you need some more dependencies.
+Run `pip install -r requrements-dev.txt` to install them.

 If you want to run the tests inside docker, then run the following,